SAP/fosstars-rating-core/README.md

 The security rating for open-source projects helps answering this question.
 First, it gathers various data about an open-source project.
 Then, it calculates a security rating for it.
-The rating helps to assess the security risk which comes with this open-source project.
+The rating helps to assess the security risk that comes with this open-source project.

-Such a rating can be based on multiple factors such as:

-1.  **Data which can be automatically collected**.
-    For example, known vulnerabilities, statistics from code repositories, statistics from artifact repositories, data from mailing lists, etc.
-1.  **Data which can be manually entered by users**.
-    For example, results of security testing and review, companies which committed to support the project, etc.
-1.  **User's and expert's opinion**.
-    When developers and security experts evaluate security of open-source projects, they should be able to share their results and opinions, so that other users can benefit from this information.
+More details about the security rating can be found in the [docs](https://sap.github.io/fosstars-rating-core/oss_security_rating.html).

 ## Requirements